Sessions Description

 Led by key thought leaders in the field, this session will bring together leaders from federal, state, local, and tribal government to discuss critical needs in geospatial data, tools, and infrastructure.
 Participants will explore strategies to improve the utility and usability of geospatial data across all levels of government, highlight the need for simplified, accessible tools for decision-makers, address common data-sharing challenges during emergencies, and consider innovative, non-traditional GIS data collection methods to strengthen local capacity and responsiveness.

-Collaborating Across Sectors: Building a Whole-of-Nation Approach
+Collaborating Across Sectors: Building a Whole-of-Nation Governance Approach

 Tuesday, September 9, 2025 Plenary Sessions